DE, Boise State University

 BM, Murray State University

-Dr. Todd E. Hill is Director of Jazz Studies and Professor of Music at Murray State University in Murray, Kentucky.
-He directs the Jazz Orchestra, Jazz Band, Jazz Lab Big Band, three Jazz Combos and teaches courses in music education, musicianship and jazz history for the Honors College.
-Under his leadership, the Murray State Jazz Orchestra has played at numerous state conferences, won “Outstanding Big Band Performance” at the famed Elmhurst College Jazz Festival and performed at the prestigious Mid-West International Band Clinic in 2014.
-The Murray State Jazz Orchestra’s 2015 CD release Why We CAN Have Nice Things is available on Mark Records, and their latest release Live and On the Air is available as well.
-Dr. Hill founded both the Murray State-Jamey Aebersold Jazz Festival and the Town & Gown Community Band, which he has directed since 2007 and 2012, respectively.
-He holds Bachelor and Master of Music Education degrees from Murray State, and the Doctor of Education (EdD) from Boise State University.
-Hill has been active as guest clinician and conductor for regional and all-state concert and jazz bands in Kentucky, Tennessee, Mississippi, Illinois, Arkansas, Missouri, Ohio, Idaho, Washington, Montana, Oregon and Nevada.
+Dr. Todd E. Hill is Professor of Music and Director of Jazz Studies at Murray State University in Murray, Kentucky.
+In his thirty-seventh year of teaching, he directs the MSU Jazz Orchestra, Jazz Band, Jazz Combos, and teaches the courses Music in a Historical Context, History & Analysis of American Popular Music, Honors College Jazz History, and Music Education courses.
+Under his leadership since 2006, the MSU Jazz Orchestra has played at numerous state conferences, won “Outstanding Big Band Performance” through regular appearances at the famed Elmhurst College Jazz Festival, and performed at the prestigious Mid-West International Band Clinic.
+This spring the MSU Jazz Orchestra will make its unprecedented fifth appearance at the 2022 KMEA Conference in Louisville.
+The group presently has five albums available for purchase or streaming on all major platforms.
+Dr. Hill founded both the MSU Jamey Aebersold Jazz Festival (2007) and the MSU Town & Gown Community Band (2012) which he directed for ten years before stepping down to play his euphonium and trombone.
+He holds Bachelor and Master of Music Education degrees from Murray State University and the Doctor of Education (EdD) in Curriculum and Instruction (Music Education and School Reform) from Boise State University.
+Hill has been active as guest clinician and conductor for regional and all-state concert and jazz bands in Kentucky, Tennessee, Mississippi, Illinois, Arkansas, Missouri, Ohio, Idaho, Indiana, Washington, Montana, Oregon, and Nevada.

-Hill has lead his own professional jazz groups (The Todd Hill Orchestra and Quintet) for thirty-five years.
-As a free-lance pianist, he has performed with Doc Severinsen, Bob Hope, Frank Sinatra, Jr., Gary Morris, Denise LaSalle, Stella Parton, The Moody Blues, Byron Stripling, Allen Vizzutti, Chris Vadala, Ron Wilkins, Jamey Aebersold, Denis DiBlasio, Buddy Childers, Greg Abate, Rich Matteson and the Paducah (KY) and Jackson (TN) Symphony Orchestras.
-He held previous teaching positions at Milan (TN) Middle and High Schools, Northwest Mississippi Community College, Boise State University and the University of the Cumberlands.
-His arrangements and compositions for tuba-euphonium ensembles and trombone choirs are published by Cimarron Music Press and his arrangements for jazz bands are published by Walrus Music/eJazzLines.
-In addition to multiple album appearances as pianist/arranger in a variety of genres, he has recorded a solo gospel piano CD, and three jazz CD releases with his Quintet and Orchestra under his own name.
+Dr. Hill has led his own professional jazz groups (The Todd Hill Orchestra and Quintet) throughout the Midwest and the South for forty years.
+As a free-lance pianist, he has performed with Doc Severinsen, Bob Hope, Frank Sinatra, Jr., Gary Morris, Denise LaSalle, Stella Parton, The Moody Blues, Byron Stripling, Allen Vizzutti, Chris Vadala, Ron Wilkins, Jamey Aebersold, Denis DiBlasio, Buddy Childers, Greg Abate, Rich Matteson, and the Paducah (KY) and Jackson (TN) Symphony Orchestras.
+He held previous positions at Milan (TN) Middle and High Schools, Northwest Mississippi Community College, Boise State University, and the University of the Cumberlands.
+His compositions and arrangements for tuba-euphonium ensemble and trombone choir are published by Cimarron Music.
+His arrangements for jazz band are published by Walrus Music through eJazzLines.
+In addition to numerous album appearances as pianist/arranger in a variety of genres, he has recorded a solo gospel piano CD, and three jazz CD releases with his Quintet and Orchestra under his own name.